tagoWorks/akod/README.md

    * GITUSERNAME: Your GitHub account username
    * GITSTORAGEREPO: The repository where the accounts and active accounts/keys will be stored
    * GITPAT: Your GitHub personal access token (PAT), which is used to push the new accounts to the webserver repository (give repo scopes)
-   * netlifyURL: Your netlify link (https://repository.netlify.app/)
+   * netlifyURL: Your Netlify repo link (https://repository.netlify.app/)
 6. Open the `assets` directory and run the `StartWatching.bat` file in order to generate your `identifiers.txt` file
-   * It is very important to save these keys, if you publish your projects and use this key and later on change it you will not be able to validate any keys.
+   * It is very important to save these keys, if you publish your projects and use this key and later on change it you will not be able to validate any keys
+   * After a few minutes check your Netlify link and verify AKoD can read and write
 7. Input your custom keys in the `validkeys.txt` file
-   * Remember to press ENTER after each key to be sure that the bot can write to the file without issues
+   * Remember to make a new line for each new activation key

 # Implement AKoD in your code 💻
 For now AKoD can only be used for Python scripts.
 If you want to contribute and attempt to expand please feel free.